 This intimidating Fanged Wyvern is the flagship monster for Monster Hunter Rise.
 Not much is currently known about it.
 What we do know is Magnamalo has some connection to a catastrophic event called 'The Rampage.'
 50 years ago, Kamura Village was invaded by a horde of monsters that normally would never fight together.
 Now it appears 'The Rampage' will happen again, with Magnamalo at the center of it.

-Its combat abilities are also shrouded in mystery for the most part.
-From what we can gather based on its looks, Magnamalo has blades growing out of its forearms, and the spikes on its tail form a spear.
+Magnamalo has blades growing out of its forearms, and the spikes on its tail form a spear which uses as weapons.
 Magnamalo also has incredible strength as it can pick up large monsters like Arzuros and Tobi-Kadachi, using only its jaw with no effort.
 It can even drag a Rathalos out of the sky by body-slamming it back to the earth.

-The Magnamalo also has the power to emit a flammable gas from its body and ignite it to cause large explosions.
+The Magnamalo also has the power to emit a flammable gas from its body called Hellfire and ignite it to cause large explosions.
 It can also convert this gas into fireballs, which Magnamalo uses as projectiles.
+Magnamalo can even use the Hellfire to inflict the player with a status effect called Hellfire Blight.
+This status ailment will cause you to explode if don't get rid of it quickly by rolling or using a Wirebug dash on the ground.

 Needless to say, Magnamalo will be one heck of a fight.